Order Promise Date calculator for Cin7 Core and Omni

 GrowthPath has written a number of custom workflow automations suiting specific requirements.

 For example, a JV handling B2C sales with Shopify, where the JV makes the sale and collects the revenue, and is a separate legal entity (so the standard Shopify integration can't be used).
-Our integration routed those orders to the Dear backend, but substitutes prices for with the agreed transfer price.
+Our integration routed those orders to the Cin7 Core (Dear) backend, but substitutes prices for with the agreed transfer price.

 It keeps Shopify updated with stock levels.
 It forwards fulfilment and tracking to Shopify.
 It creates Xero invoices in the JV Xero instance.

-Simplified Shopify Stocklevel sync for Dear: Sometimes the standard Shopify integration is not suitable because it binds the product catalogs too closely, with a dangerous risk of overwriting valuable front-end data.
-GrowthPath has a minimalist Shopify stock sync, which bypasses the need to use Dear to manage the Shopify product catalog.
+Simplified Shopify Stocklevel sync for Cin7 Core (Dear): Sometimes the standard Shopify integration is not suitable because it binds the product catalogs too closely, with a dangerous risk of overwriting valuable front-end data.
+GrowthPath has a minimalist Shopify stock sync, which bypasses the need to use Cin7 Core (Dear) to manage the Shopify product catalog.

 Other work: